 Electrical and grounding tests can tell us if the unit is grounded properly and doesn’t present a shock hazard.

-Situational tests such as sudden impact or climbing are used to ensure there is no tipping or collapsing hazards.
+Situational tests such as a sudden impact or climbing are used to ensure there is no tipping or collapsing hazard.

 Loading tests are completed to evaluate the ability of the unit to hold the intended load/weight.